 - Sunflower sprouts are a perfect source of complete protein.
 In fact, they are considered to be the most balanced of all of the sources of essential amino acids, helping to repair muscle tissue and aid in enzymatic functions in the body.

 - They help build our skeletal, muscular, and neurological systems.

-- They activate every cell of the immune system and help to keep gut bacteria healthy, thus improving our ability to fight disease.
+- They support every cell of the immune system and help to keep gut bacteria healthy, thus improving our ability to fight disease.